Guest post by Ed Laflamme, Head Harvester, The Harvest Group

 Another idea shared during that seminar was to create and document processes for every area of your company, both in the office (eg, recruiting, hiring, onboarding) and in the field (eg, morning dispatch, job sequencing, equipment maintenance).
 Starting with a baseline for process provides an opportunity for improvement.

 Fleet Management That’s Up to the Challenge

 A fundamental process that often goes neglected in many companies is fleet management, an area we’ll dive into during our webinar.
 The areas where you can achieve savings with effective fleet management include fuel, labor, maintenance, and security, among others.

-These are some of the challenges we’ll be talking about with three different landscaping companies on our upcoming Verizon Connect webinar on Monday August 27, 2018, at 2:00 pm EDT.
-Register for “Learn by Example: Landscaping Success at Any Size” and join us to tackle your biggest challenges with the help of our expert panel of three companies of different sizes and from different parts of the country.
+These are some of the challenges we discussed with three different landscaping companies during a recent Verizon Connect webinar.
+Watch the on-demand recording of “Learn by Example: Landscaping Success at Any Size” to learn how to tackle your biggest challenges with the help of our expert panel of three companies of different sizes and from different parts of the country.
 They have faced some familiar challenges in their years in the industry and will offer valuable insights you can put to use today.

-The live webinar will include a Q&A session with our panel and the Harvesters, Ed Laflamme and Bill Arman.
+The webinar included a Q&A session with our panel and the Harvesters, Ed Laflamme and Bill Arman.
 Take advantage of this rare opportunity to work on your business and not just in it.